ulule/python-mangopay/docs/usage.rst

     page = Page(document=document, file=encoded_file, user=legal_user)
     page.save()

-To get a list of all the uploaded documents for a particular user:
+Once you have done with these steps, you will be able to get a list of all the uploaded documents for this particular user

 .. code-block:: python